cure53/DOMPurify/README.md

 var clean = DOMPurify.sanitize(dirty);
 ```

 The resulting HTML can be written into a DOM element using `innerHTML` or the DOM using `document.write()`.
 That is fully up to you.
 But keep in mind, if you use the sanitized HTML with jQuery's very insecure `elm.html()` method, then the `SAFE_FOR_JQUERY` flag has to be set to make sure it's safe!
 Other than that, all is fine.

+### Is there any footgun potential?

-Also, please note, if you *first* sanitize HTML and then modify it *afterwards*, you might easily **void the effects of sanitization**.
+Well, please note, if you *first* sanitize HTML and then modify it *afterwards*, you might easily **void the effects of sanitization**.
 If you feed the sanitized markup to another library *after* sanitization, please be certain that the library doesn't mess around with the HTML on its own.

 jQuery does exactly that and that is why we have this flag mentioned above.

+### Okay, makes sense, let's move on

 After sanitizing your markup, you can also have a look at the property `DOMPurify.removed` and find out, what elements and attributes were thrown out.